floscher/gradle-josm-plugin/docs/Setup.md

 ## Option 2: My project has a `build.xml` file in the project root

-Remove each of the properties below from your `build.xml` file and put them into a `gradle.properties` file (except `plugin.description`, you need to **copy** that over, or it won't get translated), like this.
+Remove each of the properties below from your `build.xml` file and put them into a `gradle.properties` file, as done below (except `plugin.description`: You need to **copy** that over, or it won't get translated).
 These are by the way all example values, replace with your own ones:
 ```properties
 plugin.class=org.openstreetmap.josm.plugins.myawesomeplugin.MyAwesomePlugin
 plugin.compile.version=1234